smartdevicelink/sdl_ios/generator/README.md

 NS_ASSUME_NONNULL_END
 ```

-Each <function> from MOBILE_API.XML is declared in SDLRPCFunctionNames.h and SDLRPCFunctionNames.m files.
-It exports function names as strings.
+Each <function> from MOBILE_API.XML is declares its function name in `SDLRPCFunctionNames.h` and `SDLRPCFunctionNames.m` files.

 ```objc
 SDLRPCFunctionNames.h